 Applicants need not be from Baltimore city, but should be knowledgeable about social and economic justice issues affecting Baltimore’s communities.
 Fellows must be willing to participate fully in meetings scheduled for the Community Fellows.

 Individuals currently receiving wages or a salary to undertake the proposed project are not eligible to apply.
 Fellows may not use stipends to supplant funding for activities or projects that the host organization is already implementing.
 The program does not award fellowships to conduct research or to implement lobbying initiatives.

-The application process has changed this year.
-The first step is now submitting a letter of inquiry.
-Download the application at the left.
-If you have questions regarding the letter of inquiry submission process for the OSI-Baltimore Community Fellowship Program, please call Emily Smith at 1-410-234-1091.
-Submit applications by March 4, 2013, 5:00 p.m.
+Individuals interested in applying for a Community Fellowship must submit two copies of the application.
+The application can be found in the Download Files section of this page.
+If you have questions regarding the letter of inquiry submission process for the OSI-Baltimore Community Fellowship Program, please call Emily Smith at 410-234-1091.
+Submit applications by March 2, 2015 (5:00 p.m.
+EST).